brujoand/blog.brujordet.no/content/post/productivity/Clauding_from_anywhere.md

 Anyway; I have been clawing at AI in many forms in my homelab for a while without ever being any type of expert.
 It's been usefulish, so I've used it ish.
 Like for object detection or bird song recognition.
 For me this changed drastically when I started using Claude.
+And specifically what I mean when I say Claude is the Claude code command interface, with the Anthropic Sonnet and Opus models.
 I'm going to gloss over what I'm using it for right now, and instead focus on how I'm keeping my conversations going while on the run.
 Because my Claude lives at home, in the basement, in my homelab.
 But I have to move around.

-Initially I spun up Claude whenever I needed to do something, but this became limiting quite quickly.
+Initially I spun up the Claude code terminal app whenever I needed to do something, but this became limiting quite quickly.

-# The Githubification
+## The Githubification
-For my homelab I'm using Github, so naturally I setup the Claude github integration so I could use Claude while not at my laptop.
+For the rest of my homelab I'm using Github, so naturally I setup the native Claude github integration so I could use Claude while not at my laptop.
-I quickly disabled the default action that Claude installs, because I don't need Claude to review my MRs. Instead I wrote my own action that took any Github Issue with a Claude tag on it, and had Claude reply or implement the Issue.
-This works well for many things, but it's not optimal because the model's context is very limited and the interaction is asynchronous.
+I quickly disabled the default Github Action that the Claude integration installs, because I don't need Claude to review my Pull Requests.
+Instead I wrote my own action that took any Github Issue (or Pull Request) with a Claude tag on it, and had Claude reply, review or implement the Issue.
+This works well for many things.
+One major drawback is that the model's context is limited to whatever is in the Issue at hand, and the interaction is asynchronous.
 I still use this approach for long running issues or research issues where I continuously update or have Claude update the ticket by adding new comments.
-I need something more like the Claude CLI everywhere.
+But I wanted something like the Claude Code, but accessible from anywhere.

-# The work laptop
+## The work laptop
-My laptop at work isn't mine, it belongs to the work, and I keep a strict separation there even when working from home.
+My laptop at work isn't mine, it belongs to the company I work for, and I keep a strict separation there even when working from home.
 But sometimes, it would be nice to securely open a tunnel home to fix something, like a short chat with Claude just have it set up a new service.
 As I've talked about [earlier](https://blog.brujordet.no/post/homelab/calling_home_for_safety_and_convenience/) I have my own setup to access my home services securely from wherever I am.
 But for that to work I would have to have a Wireguard config, and an ssh keypair available.
 I don't want to keep those on my work laptop, and I don't want to install or configure anything there for home use.
-So I encrypted these three items, threw them onto a tiny usb along with a Dockerfile that installs ssh and Wireguard, and finally I added a bash script to throw it all together.
-So now I can plug that into my work laptop, execute the script, enter my decryption password and it automatically uses ssh to connect home through the Wireguard tunnel using the docker container.
+So I encrypted these three items, threw them onto a tiny usb drive along with a Dockerfile that installs ssh and Wireguard, and finally I added a bash script to throw it all together.
+So now I can plug that into my work laptop, execute the script, enter my decryption password and it automatically uses ssh to connect home through the Wireguard all happening within a docker container.
-To make this approach more useful though I started running Claude in a Tmux session so I could keep going exactly where I left off earlier.
-The script now automatically attaches to the running tmux session, but still this wasn't quite enough.
+To make this approach more useful though I started running Claude Code in a Tmux session so I could keep going exactly where I left off earlier.
+The script now automatically attaches to the running tmux session, but still this required me to always have a laptop available for interactive work.

-# The mobile stage
+## The mobile stage
-I remembered my old trusted [Prompt](https://apps.apple.com/us/app/prompt-3/id1594420480) app which I have kept around for those times I have to connect home and run a command or two in an emergency.
+[Prompt](https://apps.apple.com/us/app/prompt-3/id1594420480) is an iOS ssh client I have kept around for those times I needed to connect home and run a command or two in an emergency.
-Since I already have Wireguard on my phone, the Prompt app allows me to ssh home and continue where I left off.
+Since I already have Wireguard on my phone, the Prompt app allows me to ssh home and continue where I left off in my conversation with Claude Code.
 Keep in mind, this is functionality I have had for a decade, but it has always been just barely useful for very specific fixes.
 Because running VI (or nvim) through ssh on a phone app isn't great.
 Starting (or continuing) a conversation with a Claude however works really well, because all I need is to write instructions, read its suggestions and choose yes or no.

-# The approach
+## The gist of it
 Basically I walk around with my phone in my pocket, and when an idea hits I open a Github issue and ask Claude to research how to proceed.
-From a laptop or my phone I continue the conversation in a Claude session and tell Claude to fetch the background information from the Github Issue.
+From a laptop or my phone I continue the conversation interactively in a Claude session and tell Claude to fetch the background information from the Github Issue.

-So I have two tiers of interaction here depending on where I am in the process.
+I basically have two tiers of interaction here depending on where I am in the process.
 This might almost sound trivial, so let me give you two examples to illustrate the value I get from all of this.

-# The assistant
+## The assistant
 I run a set of Minecraft servers for the family.
 It's quite simple, you log in to the one that is public (the lobby), and it lets you teleport to any of the other servers.
 One is in Creative mode, one is in Survival mode and a couple are specifically themed.